Asbestos Testing Laboratory

 Vinyl Flooring is often made with layers and can contain asbestos in three different product matrixes.
 Asbestos can be present in the top side of the vinyl that we walk on, it can also be present as backing paper underneath, or even the glue.
 So it’s important to get right down to the ground beneath.
 While the top layer is usually a low risk material, the paper backing beneath is high risk if asbestos is present, so ensure you wear a respirator.

-Cement products on houses built before 2000 often contain asbestos.
+Cement products on houses built before 2000 can contain asbestos.
 Often these materials can be found used for house soffits, claddings, window panels, gable ends, roofing sheets and internal wall linings.

 Air Sampling & Fibre Counting